AbderrahmaneTAIBI/Assessing-the-Accuracy-of-Neural-Network-Models-for-Predicting-Fracture-Length-Width-and-Height/README.md

 # Assessing the Accuracy of Neural Network Models for Predicting Fracture Length, Width and Height

 ## Overview
 This repository contains a Jupyter notebook implementing a neural network model that predicts the fracture dimensions in a hydraulic fracturing operation based on four input parameters.
-The synthetic data used for the model was generated using a simplified version of the Perkins-Kern-Nordgren (PKN) model.
+The synthetic data used for the model was generated using an empirical model.

 The notebook uses the 'numpy', 'sklearn', 'tensorflow.keras', and 'matplotlib' libraries to generate and preprocess the data, define and train the neural network model, and visualize the results.